OpenVoiceOS/ovos-personal-backend/README.md

 ## Micro Services

-The local backend provides some apis for consumption by skills, these services are only provided for compatibility selene and to ensure default skills work, **no new apis are planned**
+The local backend provides some 3rd party apis for consumption by skills, these services are only provided for compatibility selene and to ensure default skills work, **no new apis are planned**

 [ovos-api-service](https://github.com/OpenVoiceOS/ovos_api_service) support is planned to avoid the need to set your own keys

-Consider using one of the ovos alternative skills that skip this api if you are not managing your own keys
+Consider using one of the ovos alternative skills that skip these endpoints if you are not managing your own keys

 - geolocation
 - wolfram alpha -> set your free api key in backend config